 5- Get help with the initial design

-During the initial stages of your SDLC, it might be useful to get an expert opinion on what the architecture and infrastructure should look like.
+During the initial stages of your SDLC, it might be useful to get an expert opinion on what the ideal architecture and infrastructure should look like.
 There are software development consultants with years of experience, who have an excellent overview of what goes into scalable, modern systems.
 This initial investment can save you a lot of time and resources if you realize that you need to make huge changes in your system because you didn’t foresee what might happen five years down the road.

 6- Build an MVP or PoC